Romanmc72/dataengineering-class/courses/102-more-python/01_packages/README.md

 ## Virtual Env Setup

-So there are a lot of way to use virtual environments in python.
+So there are a lot of ways to use virtual environments in python.
 One way I like doing it is through the `virtualenv-wrapper` which gives you a way to easily do it from the command line without worrying about a bunch of files clogging up your projects.

 ### Installing More Software (yay)